Marketing, marketing, MARKETING! That’s what we as modern L&D Pros hear daily.

 I look at slow growth like a board game.
 There are times when you’re on a roll and accelerate, and others when you’ve hit a blocker and get pushed back 3 places (I’m looking at you Monopoly).

-Let’s be clear, I’m not against the “move fast and break things” movement at the micro level.
+I’m not against the ‘move fast and break things’ movement at the micro level.
 As long as we learn from those experiences.

-But applying that to the macro level with an overarching strategy is dangerous.
+But applying that to the macro level without an overarching strategy is dangerous.

 An example of slow growth in action is Apple.